Estimating Driver Personality Traits from On-Road Driving Data: Results

-In Table \ref{tab:res_cog}, the predictions for TMT~(A), TMT~(B), and MAZE were better for the arterial roads than at the intersections.
+In Table \ref{tab:res_cog}, the estimations for TMT~(A), TMT~(B), and MAZE were better for the arterial roads than those at the intersections.
 On the other hand, the results of UFOV were worse for the arterial roads.
-These results confirm that predictable cognitive functions depend on the road type.
-As~\cite{owsley1991visual} reported that older drivers with a useful-field-of-view disorder had 15 times more intersection accidents, it is assumed that the difference in the UFOV results of drivers is likely to be apparent at an intersection.
+These results confirm that cognitive functions, which can be estimated depend on the road type.
+As~\cite{owsley1991visual} reported that older drivers with a useful-field-of-view disorder had 15 times more intersection accidents, and it is assumed that the difference in the UFOV results of drivers is likely to be apparent at an intersection.

+All computations were carried out on an Intel Core i7-12700K CPU with 12 cores and 32 GB RAM.
+Preprocessing and feature extraction took a total of 55.7 seconds per driver for the arterial road data, and 40.0 seconds per driver for the intersection data.
+We also measured the time spent during CV to train and test the models.
+Ridge regression for the arterial road was the best model to estimate TMT~(B), and it took an average of 1.33 seconds to learn the driving data of 22 drivers and an average of 0.02 seconds to estimate the driving data of one driver.